-How to Improve Sales to Operations Handoffs
+How to Improve Sales to Delivery Handoffs

 The gap is usually not effort.
 It is missing structure between tools and teams.